Einsatzgruppen: Plans for the Middle East and Britain

-Had Operation Sea Lion, the German plan for an invasion of the United Kingdom been launched, six Einsatzgruppen were scheduled to follow the invasion force into Britain.
+Had Operation Sea Lion—the German plan for an invasion of the United Kingdom—been launched, six Einsatzgruppen were scheduled to follow the invasion force into Britain.
 They were provided with a list called the Sonderfahndungsliste, G.B. ('Special Search List, G.B'), known as The Black Book after the war, of 2,300 people to be immediately imprisoned by the Gestapo.
 The list included Churchill, members of the cabinet, prominent journalists and authors, and members of the Czechoslovak government-in-exile.

 Jäger Report

 The Einsatzgruppen kept official records of many of their massacres and provided detailed reports to their superiors.
 The Jäger Report, filed by Commander SS-Standartenführer Karl Jäger on 1 December 1941 to his superior, Stahlecker (head of Einsatzgruppe A), covers the activities of Einsatzkommando III in Lithuania over the five-month period from 2 July 1941 to 25 November 1941.

 Jäger's report provides an almost daily running total of the liquidations of 137,346 people, the vast majority of them Jews.
 The report documents the exact date and place of massacres, the number of victims, and their breakdown into categories (Jews, Communists, criminals, and so on).
 Women were shot from the very beginning, but initially in fewer numbers than men.
 Children were first included in the tally starting in mid-August, when 3,207 people were murdered in Rokiškis on 15–16 August 1941.
 For the most part the report does not give any military justification for the murders; people were murdered solely because they were Jews.
 In total, the report lists over 100 executions in 71 different locations.
 Jäger wrote: "I can state today that the goal of solving the Jewish problem in Lithuania has been reached by Einsatzkommando 3.
 There are no more Jews in Lithuania, apart from working Jews and their families."
 In a February 1942 addendum to the report, Jäger increased the total number of victims to 138,272, giving a breakdown of 48,252 men, 55,556 women, and 34,464 children.
 Only 1,851 of the victims were non-Jewish.

 Jäger escaped capture by the Allies when the war ended.
 He lived in Heidelberg under his own name until his report was discovered in March 1959.
-Arrested and charged, Jäger committed suicide on 22 June 1959 in a Hohenasperg prison while awaiting trial for his crimes.
+Arrested and charged, Jäger committed suicide on 22 June 1959 in Hohenasperg Fortress while awaiting trial for his crimes.